XOP/css-codeguide/src/md/comments.md

 ### How to comment code

-So far it should be pretty clear, how to create structure in CSS file, leave author notes and prepare ground for the code landing.
+So far it should be pretty clear how to create structure in CSS file, leave author notes and prepare ground for the code landing.

 Since it appears, your main concern with regards to styleguide, will be code maintainability.
 Respect some basic rules and you will be safe:
 - leave comments to improve readability
 - avoid unnecessary comments that harm readability
 - too many 'TODO'-s - it's time to refactor the whole thing

-Also, there is a couple of best practicies, that worth mentioning:
+Also, there is a couple of best practices, that worth mentioning:
 - always comment magic numbers and tricky approaches
 - separate variables' and values' concerns

-Some clarification needed on these things:
+Some clarification is needed here:

 **Always comment "magic numbers" and tricky approaches**